 Trees were growing in the middle of the castle and in the original doorway, the crumbling steps led to the interior of the building.
 The sun shone through the windows with the glass long gone and set your imagination on fire.
 Huge rhododendron trees grew all over the front grounds, beautiful ancient oaks and elm rustled gently and wildflowers littered the lawns.
 Close your eyes and you could see the endless possibilities that a good restoration could bring.

 The original castle was first built around 1474.
-A date stone of 1621 remains on the property to this day.
-The next owners were the Knee’s family and they operated the estate as a hotel from 1930 to 1939.
+A date stone from 1621 remains on the property to this day.
+The next owners were the Knee family and who operated the estate as a hotel from 1930 to 1939.
 The story is told that in 1939 a great fire caused by a candle caused a conflagration that could not be extinguished.
 The ballroom and billiards room was totally destroyed and much of that wing of the castle could not be saved.
 Lough Eske Castle traces its roots all the way back to the late 1400s and the famous O’Donnell family that founded the nearby Donegal Town.

-Lough Eske castle then became the property of a Mr Swan who sold it to an American but in the early 1980s, the castle and estate were taken over by Coilte Teo a state body who wanted to develop commercial forestry in the area.
+Lough Eske castle then became the property of Mr Swan who sold it to an American but in the early 1980s, the castle and estate were taken over by Coilte Teo a state body that wanted to develop commercial forestry in the area.
 With little interest in the castle itself, the property fell into almost complete dereliction.
-The present owners (West Paces Hotel Group) purchased the property in 2007 and spent millions renovating and restoring this beautiful house which is now known as the Solis Lough Eske Hotel.
+West Paces Hotel Group purchased the property in 2007 and spent millions renovating and restoring this beautiful house which is now known as the Solis Lough Eske Hotel.

 The spacious grounds with their sculptures and fountains, the elegant relaxing spa and top-rated cuisine in the restaurant and bar.
 The average cost of a room at the Castle is around €350 per night which includes breakfast and full use of the fitness centre but you can find some very nice packages which will include everything from meals to luxurious pampering at the Spa.
 This 5-star hotel is a treat for the senses and the soul.